alexmojaki/funcfinder/README.md

 ### Showing questions

 Suppose that `sort_dict_by_key` sounds most like what we want.
-We can take a closer look using the `show` subcommand:
+We can take a closer look using the `show` subcommand.
+An example is below.
+This looks like a lot to absorb, but most of it is source code for the various pieces involved, along with where to find it.
+This is great for when you actually use the tool, but understanding it all is not required for this tutorial.
+We'll walk through it.

 ```
 $ funcfinder show sort_dict_by_key